bilias/rqwatch/README.md

 - Redis Rspamd stats caching

 ## API for Rspamd - RSPAMD API (metadata_importer)
-- Mail metadata and raw mail (depending on configuration) in injected to database and local storage, using the metadata_exporter plugin of Rspamd
+- Mail metadata and raw mail (depending on configuration) is inserted to database and local storage, using the metadata_exporter plugin of Rspamd
 - Dedicated Auth and IP RSPAMD API access list

 ## WEB API [Distributed mode]